 Stage 3 and stage 4 (advanced melanomas)

-Melanomas become difficult to treat once they have spread past the original tumor to lymph nodes and/or organs.
-Newer immune-based therapies that have been developed in recent years are showing promising effects with stage 3 and stage 4 melanomas.
+Melanomas become more challenging to treat once they spread beyond the original tumor site to nearby lymph nodes or distant organs, but recent advances in immune-based therapies have brought new hope—especially for patients with stage 3 and stage 4 melanoma.

 Credit: cancer.org.au